 They broke RSA encryption

-Computer security experts have found it hard to believe a study by Chinese researchers it cites they found a way to break through the most common form of online encryption [link is paywalled] using the current generation of quantum computers.
+Subject matter experts of computers found it hard to believe a study by Chinese researchers that it cites they found a way to break through the most common form of online encryption [link is paywalled] using the current generation of quantum computers.

 For a long time we have been mentioning that the specific will pose a very serious threat.